pgm-2425-itexploration/syllabus/tutorials/cms/drupal-figma-mcp.md

 ---
-title: "Automatische styling in Drupal met Figma en Copilot"
+title: "Generating Drupal Components with Figma and AI"
-synopsis: "Leer hoe je automatisch Figma-componenten kunt omzetten naar werkende Drupal UI Patterns met behulp van GitHub Copilot en het MCP-protocol.
-Deze tutorial toont een moderne workflow die designers en developers verbindt."
+synopsis: "Learn how to automatically convert Figma components into working Drupal UI Patterns using GitHub Copilot and the MCP protocol.
+This tutorial shows a modern workflow that connects designers and developers."
 date: 2025-08-25
 author:
   name: "Witze Van der Straeten"